Plan before landing

 Get online, reach your hotel, and make sure your payment method actually works.

-Know which travel decisions need a live official check
+Know which travel details need a live official check

-This is the product layer competitors usually miss: stable guidance can prepare the traveler, but policy, app behavior, fares, and support channels still need source-aware final checks before money is spent.
+Stable guidance can prepare the traveler, but policy, app behavior, fares, and support channels still need a current official check before money is spent.

 AreaTraveler questionVerify withTravelerLocal movePath